 Members of the press can go to your relative’s inquest and can report on what has happened.
 Some families want the press to draw attention to their relative’s death.
 But some do not.
-You cannot stop the press from writing about the hearing, but they do have a code of ethics and should be sensitive to grieving families.
+You cannot stop the press from writing about the hearing.
+But they do have a code of practice and guidance to follow.
+And should be sensitive to grieving families.

 If your relative’s inquest is high profile you may be asked for a statement by the press.
 You do not have to give a statement if you do not want to.